chris-vanderveen/obsidian-typst/README.md

   - e.g., an option `inline-middle` to vertically center *inline math* so it lines up naturally with the surrounding text
 - Inline math preview
 - Use custom fonts and import system fonts (Desktop app only for import)
 - All Typst packages are supported!
+(Desktop app only for import local packages)

 ## Installation